Exploring Albania: Landing in Tirana, Vlorë and Llogara National Park

 No sooner had we enjoyed starters of Calamari, octopus, sardines and salad, than a sharing platter arrived, accompanied by seafood risottos, salad and a choice of beer, red wine or white wine.

 We split the bill and it came to just £18 each.

-Just look at this platter.
+Just look at the platter.
 Enough said.

-I slept with a satisfied tummy and a soul very excited to uncover more of this country.
+I slept with a satisfied tummy and a soul very excited to uncover more of this country…

 Extremely happy with a sleep of more than 3 hours, we woke in our hostel to a fresh breakfast of cheese, tomatoes, boiled eggs and bread before setting off on our four hour journey toward the coastline.